hughsoong/react-shopping-cart/README.md

 /* Then start both Node and React */ npm start

-/* To run the tests */
-npm run test

-/* Running e2e tests */
-npm run wdio

 ```

 ## About tests

 - Unit tests
-  - All components have at least a basic smoke test
+  - Most components have at least a basic smoke test
-- Integration tests
-  - Fetch product and add to cart properly
-- e2e
-  - Webdriverio - Add and remove product from cart

 ### Copyright and license